mbientlab/MetaWear-SDK-Android/README.md

 # MetaWear Android API #
-The MetaWear Android API is a library for interacting with the MetaWear board on an Android device.
-A minimum of Android 4.3 (SDK 18) is required to use this library however some features will not properly function due to the underlying Bluetooth LE implementation.
-For the best results, it is recommended that users be on **Android 4.4 (SDK 19) or higher**.
+The MetaWear Android API is a library for interacting with [MbientLab's sensor boards](https://mbientlab.com/sensors/) on an Android device.
+A minimum of Android 4.3 (SDK 18) is required to use this library, however for the best results, it is recommended that users be on **Android 4.4 (SDK 19) or higher**.

-More information on MetaWear platform in on the MbientLab product page ([https://mbientlab.com/product/](https://mbientlab.com/product/)).
+### Warning ###
+API v3.0.0 is still in a beta state and may undergo breaking changes until the final release.
+There are also key differences between this API and the previous v2.0 API.
+See the [wiki](https://github.com/mbientlab/Metawear-AndroidAPI/wiki/API-v3.0.0-Changes) for more details.

 # Setup  #
 ## Adding Compile Dependency ##